 (2) A member of the Commission or the Registrar may, in special circumstances, direct that the office of the Registrar be open at times outside those prescribed in subregulation (1).

-(3) An electronic or other document sent to the office of the Registrar by fax transmission or email that is not received when the office of the Registrar is open to the public for the transaction of business is taken to have been received at 8:00 a.m. on the next day the office of the Registrar is open to the public for the transaction of business.
+(3) An electronic or other document sent to the office of the Registrar by fax transmission or email that is not received when the office of the Registrar is open to the public for the transaction of business is taken to have been received at 8.00 a.m. on the next day the office of the Registrar is open to the public for the transaction of business.

 [Regulation 6 amended in Gazette 28 Apr 2006 p.
 1651.]